-This document is part of the State Single Audit Guidelines, and it should be used only in context of the Guidelines as a whole.
+This document is part of the State Single Audit Guidelines (SSAG), and it should be used only in context of the Guidelines as a whole.
 The Guidelines consist of two parts: the main document, which describes the state's single audit policy in general terms, and the department-specific appendices, which detail audit requirements for programs from the respective departments.
 An auditor planning an audit needs to consult the main document and the appendices for each of the departments that provided funding to the auditee.
 For example, if the auditee received funding from the Department of Workforce Development (DWD) and the Department of Children and Families (DCF), the auditor will need the main document, the DWD appendix, and the DCF appendix.
-The main document and all appendices are online at http://www.ssag.state.wi.us/.
+The main document and all appendices are online at https://doa.wi.gov/Pages/StateFinances/State-Single-Audit-Guidelines.aspx.

-1.1 Programs subject to an audit
+1.1 Programs Subject to an Audit

 DWD has not excluded any of its programs from audit coverage.
-Certain private agencies receiving grants from DWD are required by contract to have audits in accordance with the State Single Audit Guidelines (SSAG).
+Agencies receiving grants from DWD are required by contract to have audits in accordance with the SSAG.
 In addition, certain contracts may require audits at expenditure levels lesser than those identified in the SSAG.

-1.2 General compliance requirements
+1.2 General Compliance Requirements

-DWD has identified General Compliance Requirements (Section 2) that are to be included in all audits of entities that receive funding from the department and that are audited under the State Single Audit Guidelines.
+DWD has identified General Compliance Requirements (Section 2) that are to be included in all audits of entities that receive funding from the department and that are audited under the SSAG.
 The compliance testing must be performed whether or not the auditee has major programs from the department.

-1.3 Designated state major programs
+1.3 Designated State Major Programs